Reasons to study this course

 - You will learn how to compose and refine photographic images, both in camera and through sensitive manipulation on the computer and using hand-rendered processes.

-- You will learn gain understanding of other photographers’ work; using it as an influence for your own photography.
+- You will gain an understanding of other photographers’ work; using it as an influence for your own photography.

 What you will need to study this course